yashraizada/yelp-review-sense/README.md

 The word cloud analysis reveals prominent terms in the dataset, highlighting recurring themes related to the duration of experiences, subjective assessments, and the quality of dining:

 * Prominent words like 'long,' 'good,' and 'time' emphasize a focus on experience duration and quality.
 * Expressions related to 'order,' 'experience,' and 'waiting' underscore engagement dynamics.
 * Terms like 'waiting,' 'hours,' and 'another' touch on time management.

-* Words like 'want,' 'take,' 'weekend,' and 'young' provide context, indicating specific desires and preferences
+* Words like 'want,' 'take,' 'weekend,' and 'young' provide context, indicating specific desires and preferences.
 * Inclusion of 'never,' 'pleasant,' and 'going' suggests diverse experiences.

 ## Pipeline